downshift-js/downshift/src/hooks/useSelect/README.md

 Optional properties:

 - `disabled`: If this is set to `true`, then all of the downshift item event handlers will be omitted.
 Items will not be highlighted when hovered, and items will not be selected when clicked.
+`refKey`: if you're rendering a composite component, that component will need to accept a prop which it forwards to the root DOM element.
+Commonly, folks call this `innerRef`.
+So you'd call: `getItemProps({item, index, refKey: 'innerRef'})` and your composite component would forward like: `<li ref={props.innerRef} />`.
+However, if you are just rendering a primitive component like `<div>`, there is no need to specify this property.

 #### `getToggleButtonProps`